 - Share your day’s experience on social media.
 Feel free to share your activity and effort of the day, videos, and pictures to raise awareness and encourage others to do so.

 History of International Mountain Day

-In 1992 the United Nations conference on “Environment and Development” foresaw the implementation of its agenda “Managing Fragile Ecosystem: Sustainable Mountain Development” that engraved a charismatic emblem on the face of the history of mountain development.
+In 1992 the United Nations conference on “Environment and Development” foresaw the implementation of its agenda “Managing Fragile Ecosystem: Sustainable Mountain Development” which engraved a charismatic emblem on the face of the history of mountain development.

-On 11 December 2001, the United Nations declared the year 2002 as the “International Year of Mountains” for the awareness and importance of mountains.
+On 11 December 2001, the United Nations declared 2002 as the “International Year of Mountains” for the awareness and importance of mountains.
 On 20 December 2002, the UN declared 11 December as “International Mountain Day” for the awareness of mountain development and urged the international community to hold events relating to sustainable mountain development on this date.
-The Food and Agriculture Organization (FAO) was appointed as the coordinating organization of the UN about this mission.
+The Food and Agriculture Organization (FAO) was appointed as the coordinating organization of the UN for this mission.